 Since 1997 St. Mary's has been one of the participating congregations.
 3 to 4 times per year, St. Mary's hosts up to 14 homeless people for one week.
-For one week, Starting on Sunday (after the 10:30am service) our classrooms are transformed into bedrooms.
+For one week, from Tuesday to Tuesday, our classrooms are transformed into bedrooms.

-The families arrive, later in the afternoon.
-They will eat Breakfast and dinner at the church and during the weekday be out of the Church from 7am to 5pm.
-On Saturday the family is at the church for the entire day. .
+The guests arrive at 5 pm and will eat dinner and breakfast at the church.
+During the week, they are out of the Church from 7am to 5pm.
+On Saturday, the guests are at the church for the entire day. .

 One coordinator (usually Connie Rutsch or Pat Kibildis) are there to open the Church every week and church volunteers come in during the week to feed and sit with our guests.